 Hemp is the fiber and seed part of the Cannabis Sativa L. plant, opposed to the flower part of the plant which is “legally considered” marijuana.
 It is used in thousands of ways these days.
 To explain how this is possible we must start by explaining the two main qualities of hemp.

 The hemp seed is not actually a seed but a fruit.
-Hemp seeds are extremely nutritious for human as well as animals.
+Hemp seeds are extremely nutritious for humans as well as animals.
 Hemp seeds are made up from 25% protein, 30% carbohydrates and 15% insoluble fiber.
 The hemp seed contains calcium, magnesium, phosphorus, potassium, vitamin A, and is our best vegetable source of the essential fatty acids, containing Omega 3 linoleic acid (55%) and Omega 6 linolenic acid (25%) in a near perfect ratio, and even containing the rare nutrient gama linolenic acid.

 Essential fatty acids are necessary for maintaining healthy life and are found in few food sources such as fatty fish and flax oil.
 Hemp seeds are used whole or crushed to make cookies, burgers, porridge, cakes, casseroles or even roasted and eaten whole (sometimes with garlic or tahini seasoning).
 A good example of the hemp seeds use is hemp protein powder.
 The hemp seed is used for hemp seed oil for nutrition, soaps, cosmetics, paints, varnishes, etc. Learn more about hemp seeds on our hemp seed page

 Hemp seed oil